cdeguzman1208/CMPM-146/P5/README.md

 - Switch the encoding to Individual_DE and explore its outputs; write down an explanation of its crossover and mutation functions, with a diagram if possible.

 - Improve the fitness function and mutation operator (and potentially crossover) in Individual_DE

+# SUMMARY

+- Pick 1 favorite level from either encoding

+- Play that level in the Unity player and make sure you can beat it